0xA3/haxe-examples/hxsl/hxsl_tutorial/06_2d_matrices.md

 }
 ```

-The rotation and scale examples are done with a 2D Matrix.
+The rotation and scaling examples are done with a 2D Matrix.
 This should also be pretty straightforward to do in HXSL.

 I was a little surprised when rotation shader code did not compile with the error message ```Unsupported type Mat2```.